-Do you want to play college baseball.
-Obviously, the answer is YES!
-But what do you NEED to get there?
+Do you want to play college baseball?
+What do you NEED to get there?
 For good or bad, after being in and around baseball training, development and recruiting for over 10 years, I can tell you with 100% certainty that…

 - Yes!
 You still need to throw strikes!

 - You need to be able to throw to both sides of the plate!

 - You need to get guys out!

 - You need to have grit and much more!